thin-edge/thin-edge.io/tests/PySys/Readme.md

 #### Running System tests manually on your device / Linux PC

+The system tests can be executed manually.
+In advance, you need a tenant in Cumulocity as well as a previously generated device certificate.
+The device needs to be able to connect to Cumulocity successfully.

-The system tests can be executed manually when you set some environment variables in advance.
-Also compile the sawtooth_publisher in advance, as it is used by some tests.
+The test configuration is located in environment variables, which need to be set in in advance.
+Also compile the sawtooth_publisher, as it is used by some tests.

     cargo build --example sawtooth_publisher

-These enviroment variables need to be exported on your shell:
+These environment variables need to be exported in your shell:

     export TEBASEDIR=~/thin-edge.io/
     export EXAMPLEDIR=$HOME/thin-edge.io/target/debug/examples
     export C8YUSERNAME= <your tenant>
     export C8YPASS= <your password>
-    export C8YDEVICE= <dev id>
+    export C8YDEVICE= <dev name>
     export C8YTENANT= <tenant id>
-    export C8YDEVICEID= <c8y dev id
+    export C8YDEVICEID= <numeric c8y device id>
     export C8YURL=<your url> e.g. : https://thin-edge-io.eu-latest.cumulocity.com

 Quickstart to run the tests: